Rubjerg Knude Lighthouse

 Reopening: November 16, 2019 at 16, where there will be a great inauguration party.

-The prospect of a dramatic fate was unpredictable, when in 1900 the lighthouse was built at the highest point of the knot, about 60 meters above sea level.
-With over 200 meters out to the coastal slope and with little evidence of sand drift, the builders can hardly be blamed for not anticipating the problems.
+The prospect of a dramatic fate was unpredictable when in 1900 a lighthouse was built on Rubjerg Knude's highest point, about 60 meters above sea level.
+With over 200 meters out to the coastal slope and with little sign of sand escape, one can hardly blame the builders for not anticipating the problems.

 However, only a few years after the lighthouse was put into service, problems began.
 The buildings sheltered the fine sand that was blown up from the steep hillside.
 Before long, dunes had formed between the lighthouse and the sea, and the lighthouse master's vegetable garden and the well was filled with sand.